 Funding Sources

-Additional funding is expected from the US Development Finance Corporation (DFC), which has earmarked a portion of its corridor commitments for port-related infrastructure, and from the European Union's Global Gateway initiative.
-The Angolan government, through the Port of Lobito authority, is expected to contribute land, existing port infrastructure, and regulatory facilitation.
-Private sector co-investment from mining companies that will use the terminal is also being explored through take-or-pay throughput agreements that provide bankable revenue streams for project finance lenders.
+Potential support from the US Development Finance Corporation (DFC), the European Union's Global Gateway initiative, the Angolan government, the port authority, and mining companies should be described as potential or programme-level unless a terminal-specific commitment is published.
+Private sector co-investment from mining companies would normally require take-or-pay throughput agreements that provide bankable revenue streams for project finance lenders.

 Project Timeline